OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 `gcc –version`

-You want your output to say you have the clang version.
+Your output should specify you have the clang version.

 ## Locally installing the required tools for Windows